UNiXMIT/UNiXextend/docs/AcuToWeb-IIS.md

 Take note of the WebServer port and TCP port you assigned when creating the service.
 You will need it later.

-**Important:** Due a limitation of ARR 3.0, this component does not support compressed WebSocket frames; therefore, IIS is not capable of routing them.
+**IMPORTANT:** Due a limitation of ARR 3.0, this component does not support compressed WebSocket frames; therefore, IIS is not capable of routing them.
 To make the WebSocket Proxy rule work, compression must not be enabled in AcuToWeb.
 Add the following to your gateway configuration file:

 ```
 WS_COMPRESSION 0